📈 New: Advanced Crypto Chart — compare coins with real-time market events Try it →

 A decentralized application, or dApp, is a software program that runs on a blockchain network rather than a centralized server.
 Unlike traditional applications controlled by a single company or organization, dApps leverage blockchain's distributed architecture to operate autonomously through smart contracts.
 These applications maintain transparency, security, and user control while eliminating the need for intermediaries.

-The term "dApp" has become fundamental in cryptocurrency and Web3 ecosystems, representing a paradigm shift in how software is developed, deployed, and governed. dApps can range from simple payment systems to complex financial protocols, gaming platforms, and social networks.
+The term "dApp" has become fundamental in cryptocurrency and Web3 ecosystems, representing a paradigm shift in how software is developed, deployed, and governed. dApps can range from simple payment systems to complex financial protocols, gaming platforms, social networks, and identity management systems.
+They form the backbone of the decentralized web, enabling peer-to-peer interactions that were previously impossible without trusted intermediaries.

 How dApps Work